mzdun/light19/README.md

 > Probably a voice against type composition and in favor of inheritance, I think...
 >
 > I attempted to create a tokenizer, inspired by Spirit X3, to be able to highlight C++ blocks.
-By the time I arrived at the topmost type ("preprocessing-file: group(opt)"), its name was so long, one compiler was unable to fit it in memory and ~~flat out crashed on that~~ refused to recognize `constexpr` on any later expression.
+By the time I arrived at the ~~topmost type ("preprocessing-file: group(opt)")~~ _control-line_, its name was so long, one compiler was unable to fit it in memory and ~~flat out crashed on that~~ refused to recognize `constexpr` on any later expression.
 >
 > After breaking the composition with inheritance, the compilers take 10-15 seconds to produce the object file.